xin-wang-kr/xin-wang-kr.github.io/_pages/projects.md

 classes: wide
 ---

+Clicking on any of the links to see more details on the projects.

+{% include base_path %}

-{% for post in site.talks reversed %}
+{% for post in site.publications reversed %}
   {% include archive-single.html %}
 {% endfor %}